ProblemsArising/Wandering_Aimlessly---A-Lethal_Company_Modpack/README.md

-# Wandering Aimlessly - A Lethal Company Modpack
+# Wandering Aimlessly
+(If you see this under "join" in LC I'm playing vanilla)

 ## If you like funny and helpful mods...
 This might be the modpack for you.